Facebook tracking pixel

 “When should I clean my AC coils?” is a fairly common question for HVAC technicians, and the answer will depend a little bit on where you live and other specifics of your situation.
 First things first – if you do recognize any of the symptoms of a dirty coil from the previous section, you should have it cleaned right away.
 You really can’t be too careful when it comes to preventative maintenance, and acting quickly can save you a lot of money down the road.
 However, as long as you keep up with your regular maintenance schedule and take good care of your air conditioner, you really shouldn’t encounter too many problems until the unit is 10 years old or so.
 AC units are built to be fairly durable, and they can run for a long time if properly taken care of.

 In general, we recommend having your coils cleaned as part of a regular maintenance appointment about once a year or so.
 There are a bunch of different maintenance operations that work well on a yearly schedule, so bundling them all into a single appointment is the smartest way to go.
-During a maintenance appointment, an HVAC technician will clean every part of the unit, including the coils, as well as check the refrigerant levels and top them off.
+During a maintenance appointment, a professional HVAC technician will clean every part of the unit, including the coils, as well as check the refrigerant levels and top them off.

 If you live in a city with a lot of smog in the air, or somewhere especially dusty, you might want to consider cleaning the coils twice a year instead of just once.
 You might be surprised how quickly dust can build up inside an air conditioner when you live in the desert.
 You can also help keep things running smoothly by using a brush to gently clear away any big chunks of dirt or grime every month or two.